Do you do custom-made swimwear? Are there waterproof products in your range?

 It is completely normal that when first starting to use the products, the metabolism gets rid of excess fluids.
 There is a chance that your circumferences might have gotten smaller.
 Please contact your Lymed measurer to check your measurements.
 If the measurements have changed, the product can be modified to fit your new measurement!

 It’s also very normal that your body gets used to the feeling of pressure.
 This is called acclimatization to pressure.
 This might be the reason why the feeling is not as strong as during the first use, although the pressure level has remained the same.

-I've noticed that there are products made from flat knits and circular knits.
+I’ve noticed that there are products made from flat weave and circular weave.
 How Lymed products are made?

 Most textile materials are made by weaving or knitting yarns together.
 Compression and pressure garments are mainly knits.
 Knitted fabrics are divided into two basic types:

 Knitting methods are divided in:

 Warp knitting can get much more complicated depending on the application and its end-use requirements.
 All the Lymed products are made of flat knitted warp knit.
 Warp knit tends to have better ability to form compression and build tight curves into a garment.
 One of the big benefits is the fact that it doesn’t unravel.
 Flat knits can be made from thicker yarns, which results in a stiff fabric able to form greater compression.
 Flat knit garments are manufactured from a flat piece of fabric, which is then stitched together.
 These are usually made to measure for the individual patient.